xitu/gold-miner/article/2020/4-ways-to-communicate-across-browser-tabs-in-realtime.md

 # 4 Ways to Communicate Across Browser Tabs in Realtime

-#### Get to know different ways of communicating across Browser Tabs in Realtime

 ![Photo by [JOHN TOWNER](https://unsplash.com/@heytowner?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)](https://cdn-images-1.medium.com/max/8192/0*7c6YTCKtlLMAjuOn)

 Over the years, Web Browser capabilities have ever increased due to the demands coming from web applications.
 As a result, we can find multiple ways of achieving similar functionality.
 One such feature we rarely look at is the ability to communicate across Browser Tabs.
 Let’s look at a few scenarios where you need this.